How to Live in Prague for the Long-Term

-It took only 4 days of hunting the local expats community website (which is an excellent resource for all your questions and needs), www.expats.cz, to find a perfect flatshare in a calm, well-located neighborhood, just a few minutes by metro into the center.
-If you want to avoid the noise and tourists in the a more central locations, stay away from flats in Prague 1.
+It took only 4 days of hunting the local expat community website (which is an excellent resource for all your questions and needs), www.expats.cz, to find a perfect flatshare in a calm, well-located neighborhood, just a few minutes by metro into the center.
+If you want to avoid the noise and tourists in more central locations, stay away from flats in Prague 1.
 If you have the aid of Czech friend during your flat search, you may also want to consult Czech flatshare websites, making your chances of living with a Czech person much greater.
-It is of course better to start your flat searching before you arrive, so you know what locales will suit you best, according to your job or classes.
+It is better to start your apartment search before you arrive, so you know what locales will suit you best, according to your job or classes.
 Also, you can arrange viewing appointments and jump right into it when you land.

 Welcome to Schengen

 Another commotion caused by the dawn of the New Year was the Czech Republic’s entry into the Schengen zone.
 Until December 21, 2007, Americans came and went as they pleased without a care.
 But now the quick day trips every 90 days for a border-crossing stamp to renew tourist visas are over.
 And oh how the pain is resounding throughout the expat community—namely the Americans, who unlike the population of British expats, for example, hold the golden ticket: a EU passport.